 - Vegetables – you can add any you like, I tend to add onions and carrots

-- Liquid – either just plain water or, experiment with some different liquids (see below!)
+- Liquid – just plain water or experiment with different liquids (see below!)

 - Honey/Mustard – again, optional, you can glaze the cooked gammon and finish it off in an oven

-1. How To Cook A Gammon In A Slow Cooker With Water
+1. How To Cook A Gammon Joint In A Slow Cooker With Water

 This is the quickest method.
-You just need to place the gammon in the slow cooker, and then pour some water around it – around 250ml is enough, which should be about 2 to 3 inches deep.
+You just need to place the gammon in the slow cooker and then pour some water around it—around 250ml is enough, but you can add more, up to around 500ml.

-Do I Need To Add Water To Slow Cooker Gammon?
+Do I Need To Add Water To Cook Gammon In A Slow Cooker?

 2. Slow Cooker Gammon In Coke